UW-Hydro/VIC/docs/Documentation/Drivers/Image/Outputs.md

 # VIC Model Outputs - Image Driver

-!!!
-Warning:
-    This page is not complete yet !!!

 ## Model Results

 The contents of the results files can be controlled by the user, by options/instructions in the global parameter file.
 If no output file instructions are given in the [global parameter file](GlobalParam.md), [VIC will create default output files with default variables.](DefaultOutputs.md)